 Drs.
 Ing.
 B. de Best RI has been working in ICT since 1985.
 He has mainly worked in the top 100 of Dutch business and government.
 He has held positions in all phases of system development, including operation and management, for 12 years.
 He then focused on the service management field.
-Currently, as a consultant, he fulfils all aspects of the knowledge lifecycle of service management, such as writing and providing training to ICT managers and service management design, improving management processes, outsourcing (parts of) the management organisation and reviewing and auditing management organisations.
+Currently, as a consultant, he fulfils all aspects of the knowledge lifecycle of service management, such as writing and providing training to ICT managers and service managers, advising management organisations in directing the management organisation, management design, improving management processes, outsourcing (parts of) the management organisation and reviewing and auditing management organisations.
 He graduated in management field at both HTS level and University level.